A r t

 CANADA

 Yuni was nominated for the "Artist for UNICEF" Palermo Italy and invited as a Guest Artist for the success of the PyeongChang Winter Olympics 2018 Symposium event.
 She is an ambassador of World Citizen Artists(WCA) in Paris (current: in London, UK), which promotes Peace, Human rights, Poverty, Health and Education.
 She is a WCA Jury member for art Competition 'Compete for Peace, Not War' and for ‘The Gandhi Foundation’ India as well 2017.
 She is the recipient of several international juried art awards.
 Her work has been exhibited internationally in solo and group shows, art fairs, galleries, and museums including the LOUVRE in Paris, France.
-Her work is found in private and public collections in the U.S., France, England, Switzerland, Germany, Japan, Korea and Canada.
+Her work is found in private and public collections in the U.S., France, England, Switzerland, Germany, Spain, Japan, Korea and Canada.

 Art critic Brian Sherwin commented on The Flow series by artist Yuni Ko, "I admire the philosophy that Yuni Ko has meshed, if you will, into this series.
 The series reflects on her cultural heritage -- while also serving to explore her unique experiences... yet the movement of this series permits viewers to reflect upon their own experiences.
 In that sense, The Flow offers a philosophical and psychological feast for the eyes."